jdc-cunningham/baka-vida/DEVLOG.md

 Trying to get motivation I have little free time, trying to make progress on something that feels worth it

+3:57 PM

+Alright gonna put some time into this, I have 5 more hours till I have to do more deliveries

+I'm going to get data storage working

+Replace the hardcoded stuff as a new schema/db entry

+damn I can't focus on this right now

 ### 07/17/2024

 5:31 PM